List of Mobile Suit Gundam 00 characters: Crew of the Ptolemaios

 Feldt is the daughter of Ruido Resonance and Marlene Vlady, who initially worked under Celestial Being as Meisters for the 2nd-generation GNY-series Gundam prototypes and later got married.
-In the beginning of the series, Feldt works as the tactical operator of Ptolemaios and later the Ptolemaios 2.
+In the beginning of the series, Feldt works as the tactical operator of Ptolemaios and later the Ptolemaios II.
 In addition to her programming skills, Feldt is also a capable mechanic.
-Though she tends to be reserved, she feels strongly towards all the members of Celestial Being as her family.
-She is strongly implied to have had a crush on Neil Dylandy until the latter's death but between the end of the second season and the movie, she openly develops romantic feelings for Setsuna.
+Though she tends to be reserved, she reagrds all the members of Celestial Being as her family.
+She is strongly implied to have had a crush on Neil Dylandy until the latter's death, but between the end of the second season and the movie, she openly develops romantic feelings for Setsuna.